dseguy/phptips/tips/missing_methods_are_fatal.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/missing_methods_are_fatal.html
 	:og:locale: en

 Calling a missing method is a fatal error.
-Reading a missing property is a warning and a default to NULL.
-Writing a missing property is deprecated in PHP 8.3, and will become a fatal error in PHP 9.0.
+Reading a missing property is a warning, and defaults to NULL.
+Writing to an undefined property is deprecated in PHP 8.3, and will become a fatal error in PHP 9.0.
+This means that both errors will have the same impact in the code.

 .. image:: ../images/missing_methods_are_fatal.png